Skip to main content

 • music

-The music in the game is widely praised for its energetic and engaging soundtrack, enhancing the overall experience whether playing solo or with friends.
-Reviewers appreciate the fun and exciting sound effects, which contribute to a lively atmosphere reminiscent of a Japanese game show.
+The music in the game is widely praised for its energetic and fun soundtrack, enhancing the overall experience whether playing solo or with friends.
+Reviewers appreciate the engaging sound effects and commentary that contribute to a lively atmosphere reminiscent of a Japanese game show.
 However, some users have requested additional sound options for better customization.

-• “The courses are great, the music is awesome.
-I bought this during a sale and it was worth every penny!”
+• “The courses are great, the music is awesome, I bought this during the sale and it was worth every penny!”

 • “The music is fun and exciting, and the sound effects make you feel like you are watching a Japanese game show.”